Zaidgit26/Emp.-Attendence-Management-System/Readme.md

 ## Overview

 This is a full-stack Employee Leave Management System built with React, Express, and MySQL.
 The application allows employees to submit leave requests and provides an admin interface for managing and approving/rejecting leave applications.
-The system features a modern UI built with shadcn/ui components and TailwindCSS, with a robust backend API and MySQL database for data persistence.
+The system features a modern Material UI interface with a robust backend API and MySQL database for data persistence.

 ## System Architecture